xiaojia1001/tinc-tailor-1/README.md

 ----------

 `tinc-tailor` can be run from the source checked out from
 <https://github.com/geniedb/tinc-tailor/>.
-Run `sudo pythonsetup.py install`
+Run `sudo python setup.py install`
 to install to the system or `python setup.py install --user` to install into the user's home directory.